Quarterly Product Reviews: A Practical Guide to Driving Growth

 • Margin, compared to the previous quarter or time period

-• Usage, by the user and by account
+• Usage, by user and by account

 • CSAT (Client Satisfaction Score)